Skip to main content

 2. Choose to record the entire screen or a selected portion

-4. Click the Stop (⏹️) button in the menu bar to finish
+3. Click Record to start, click the Stop (⏹️) button in the menu bar to finish

-• Press Windows + Shift + S or search for it
+1. Press Windows + Shift + S or search for Snipping Tool

 3. Click New, select the recording area, then click Start